pivot-access-ltd/bma-offline-docs/src/about-machines-5080.md

 Once commissioned, you can configure the machine's network interface(s).
 Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
 Tags can also be assigned to specific network interfaces.

-<a href="#heading--about-acquisition-and-deployment"><h3 id="heading--about-acquisition-and-deployment">About acquisition and deployment</h3></a>
+<a href="#heading--about-allocation-and-deployment"><h3 id="heading--about-allocation-and-deployment">About allocation and deployment</h3></a>

 Once a machine has been commissioned, the next logical step is to deploy it.
 Deploying a machine means, effectively, to install an operating system on it, along with any other application loads you wish to run on that machine.

-Before deploying a machine, MAAS must acquire it (status 'Allocated').
-Acquiring ("allocating") a machine reserves the machine for the exclusive use of the acquiring process.
+Before deploying a machine, MAAS must allocate it (status 'Allocated').
+Allocating a machine reserves the machine for the exclusive use of the allocation process.
 The machine is no longer available to any other process, including another MAAS instance, or a process such as Juju.

 The agent that triggers deployment may vary.
 For instance, if the machines are destined to run complex, inter-related services that scale up or down frequently, like a "cloud" resource, then [Juju](https://jaas.ai/) is the recommended deployment agent.
 Juju will also install and configure services on the deployed machines.
 If you want to use MAAS to install a base operating system and work on the machines manually, then you can deploy a machine directly with MAAS.